chaimchaikin/molad-ha/README.md

 ## Usage
 The timezone and location are fetched from your Home Assistant configuration.
-This app adds two sensors exposing Molad details for the upcoming Jewish Month:
+This app adds three sensors exposing Molad details for the upcoming Jewish Month:

 1. `sensor.molad` with the upcoming Molad as the value and more detailed properties as attributes: